Code-Institute-Submissions/Culture-Webstore/README.md

 * Product image gallery with multiple images for each product.

-* Defensive design - modal appears when asking to delete item to ensure the user intends to do so.

 * Pagination for the products page or lazy loading of product cards.

 * I would like to add a page where users can post an image showing how they wore the item bringing a community element to the site.